-- 1) All 1000 hours of practicum completed and official letter of completeness has been issued. - 2) Successful completion of comprehensive exam - 3) Completion of all coursework and seminars with no outstanding incompletes, including a "B" grade or better in all coursework and seminars - 4) For students matriculated in 2010 or later, successful completion of all three Annual Assessment Modules for program advancement.
-For students matriculating in 2009 or earlier, completion of all Annual Assessment Modules for program advancement that were offered to their class. - 5) The student must be actively enrolled and in good academic and clinical training standing.
+- 1) All 1000 hours of practicum completed and official letter of completeness has been issued. - 2) Successful completion and passing of the comprehensive exam - 3) Completion of all coursework and seminars with no outstanding incompletes, including a "B" grade or better in all coursework and seminars - 4) For students matriculated in 2010 or later, successful completion and passing of all three Annual Assessment Modules for program advancement.
+For students matriculating in 2009 or earlier, completion of all Annual Assessment Modules for program advancement that were offered to their class. - 5) The student must be actively enrolled and in good academic and clinical training standing. - 6) In no case may a student enroll in internship prior to earning at least 72 quarter hours of academic credit.